mandeeps13k/cka-notes/README.md

 Kube-controller-manager -> \
 check running static pods in -n kube-system namespace ; \
-cgeck kube-controller-manager static pod config in /etc/kubernetes/manifests/kube-controller-manager.yaml
+check kube-controller-manager static pod config in /etc/kubernetes/manifests/kube-controller-manager.yaml

 Other errors-> \
 For other errors related to file or Directory Not found , also check volume Mounts , hostPath on the static Pods as the certificates are mounted as volume